World renowned artist, Wolfgang Buttress, installs stunning artwork at Longcross Garden Village

+Situated in the heart of Surrey, Longcross Park is to be supported by retail, food and beverage and leisure space including a gym and childcare facilities.
 The park is being marketed on a pre-let basis with build to suit options ranging from a single building to an entire campus to incorporate spaces from 30,000 sq ft upwards.

-Longcross Park is also an Enterprise Zone, the closest to Heathrow Airport, with the ability to offer business rate exemption to eligible occupiers.
+Longcross Park is an Enterprise Zone, the closest to Heathrow Airport, with the ability to offer business rate exemption to eligible occupiers.